sanity-io/assist/plugin/README.md

  })
 ```

-These documents will get a "Translate fields" instruction added to the document AI Assist dropdown.
+These documents will get a **Translate fields** instruction added to the document AI Assist dropdown.

-Out of the box, this is sufficient config for document types using `internationalizedArray*` types for localization [sanity-plugin-internationalized-array](https://github.com/sanity-io/sanity-plugin-internationalized-array?tab=readme-ov-file#sanity-plugin-internationalized-array).
+Out of the box, this is sufficient config for document types using the `internationalizedArray*` types provided by [sanity-plugin-internationalized-array](https://github.com/sanity-io/sanity-plugin-internationalized-array?tab=readme-ov-file#sanity-plugin-internationalized-array).

-It will also work without further config for object types named "locale*", with one field per language:
+It will also work without further config for object types named `locale*`, (e.g. `localeTitle`, `localeDescription`) with one field per language:

 *Example locale object supported by default*